RevenueHunt

 All three modes accept either a directly-uploaded video file or a YouTube embed.

-Five types of video worth recording
+Five types of video to record

 Different video types serve different roles in the quiz funnel.
 Each has a sweet-spot duration and a placement where it works best.